Probably Approximately Correct Labels: Introduction

 Of course, we can trivially achieve \eqref{eq:labeling_guarantee} by collecting expert labels for all $n$ data points.
 The goal is to achieve the criterion while minimizing the cost of the labeling.
 We will consider two ways of measuring the cost.
 The basic one is to simply count the number of collected expert labels; the AI-predicted labels are assumed to essentially come at no cost.
 The second way of measuring the cost takes into account the costs $c_1,\dots,c_k$ of querying the $k$ models, as well as the cost of an expert label $c_{\mathrm{expert}}$.
 When $c_{\mathrm{expert}}$ is much larger than $c_1,\dots,c_k$, the second setting reduces to the first.

 Our main contribution is a method for producing PAC labels which, as we will show through a series of examples with different data modalities and AI models, allow for significant saves in labeling cost.
 The key feature that enables a cost reduction is access to a good measure of model uncertainty about the label, which allows focusing the expert budget on instances where the model is most uncertain.
+Crucially, the nonasymptotic validity of PAC labeling does \emph{not} depend on the quality of the uncertainty measure; however, more useful measures lead to larger saves in cost.
 We provide refinements of the method that additionally learn to calibrate the uncertainty scores to make the saves in cost even more pronounced.